marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### 6.2.3.
 360&deg; images
 For the 360&deg; images, this proved to be a larger challenge.
-Where THREEjs has added a super awesome higher level API where I was using `THREE.SphereBufferGeometry` to create the individual tiles inside the 360&deg; sphere, resulting in all geometry and texture mapping being taken care of, now I had to go back to middle school and refamiliarize myself with all `sin`, `cos` and `tan` math knowledge.
+Where three.js has added a super awesome higher level API where I was using `THREE.SphereBufferGeometry` to create the individual tiles inside the 360&deg; sphere, resulting in all geometry and texture mapping being taken care of, now I had to go back to middle school and refamiliarize myself with all `sin`, `cos` and `tan` math knowledge.

 I really, really wish I paid better attention in school then.

 Where 2D images are easy since they are, well, 2D, creating a 360&deg; sphere comes with a whole range of new complexities.
-A tile cannot simple be a rectangle in 3d-space, because it would look very wonky for the tiles on a lower zoom level:
+An image tile cannot simply be a rectangle in 3d-space, because it would look very wonky for the tiles on a lower zoom level:

 ![Low vs high detailed geometry](img/360-geom.png "Left is basic rectangle geometry, right is interpolated")

-So a single tile cannot consist of a single rectangle; it has to be broken up into multiple segments to make it look like a smooth sphere inside WebGL.
+So it has to be broken up into multiple segments to make it look like a smooth part of a sphere inside WebGL.
 Instead of representing it as 6 vertex coordinates, this number is now `numberOfSegments * numberOfSegments * 2 * 3`, based on the zoom level of the tile to be drawn.

 It all makes sense.
 But it took a long time before I got it right; not even mentioning the separate texture UV buffers here.